-One of my favorite pieces of kitchen kit has always been a simple plastic pastry mat I received as a gift many years ago.
+One of my favorite pieces of kitchen kit for many years was a simple plastic pastry mat I received as a gift.
 It did an excellent job of keeping flour off the counter and was imprinted with circles showing how far dough should be rolled out for different sizes of pie and tart pans.
 The mat also made it easier to get pie crusts into a pan, because you could invert the pan onto the dough and then just flip the entire assembly over.
 Try that with a countertop!
-Well, a few months ago, my faithful pastry mat finally gave up the ghost, so I headed down to my favorite kitchen supply store to buy a replacement.
+But eventually, my faithful pastry mat finally gave up the ghost, so I headed down to my favorite kitchen supply store to buy a replacement.

 Kitchen stores are dangerous places for me, just like hardware stores and computer stores.
 Everywhere I look there’s some newfangled, high-tech gadget calling out to me, and my mind races as I consider all the new things I could create if only I had this or that new tool.
 I thought I would be safe in the cookie-sheet aisle, though: all I needed was a simple US$5 plastic mat.
 And there it was, right next to…wait, what’s this?
 A $25 fiberglass-reinforced, nonstick, heatproof, silicone pastry mat!
 Although I did not immediately grasp how this technological wonder would improve on the old-fashioned plastic mat, it was shiny and had an irresistible texture, not to mention lots of impressive-looking words on the box.
 Guess which one I left with.

 However, the claim of nonstickiness is not exactly false either.
 Silicone is, as the package said, heatproof—it can live quite happily in a 500°F (260°C) oven.
 If you bake something on it—cookies or pastries, say—they will indeed slide right off.
-Unfortunately, the mat I bought is too wide for my oven, though many smaller mats of similar design are made for the express purpose of lining baking sheets.
+(Some such mats are made for the express purpose of lining baking sheets.)
 In other words, silicone baking mats function as reusable parchment paper, which makes sense because parchment paper, after all, is simply silicone-coated paper.
-The mats simply replace the paper substrate with, in most cases, a finely woven fiberglass mesh that helps the silicone to keep its shape and prevent tearing.
+The mats merely replace the paper substrate with, in most cases, a finely woven fiberglass mesh that helps the silicone to keep its shape and prevent tearing.

-Not long after I picked up the pastry mat, I began to notice an explosion of silicone baking products in kitchen stores: cake pans, muffin pans, cookie molds, oven mitts, spatulas, whisks, and so on.
+Of course, the pastry mat is just the tip of the iceberg when it comes to silicone baking products: you can easily find silicone cake pans, muffin pans, cookie molds, oven mitts, spatulas, whisks, and so on.
 Silicone appears to be the trendy new kitchen wonder material.
 But is it really all that great?
 What makes it better than metal or plastic?

 Versatility, Thy Name is Silicone